anna-dz/data-science_psychology/tutorial.md

     ## [31] "EmploySuppHIApts"         "CBTApts"
     ## [33] "IPTApts"

 Let's look at the data. `head()` shows the first 6 lines, `View()` opens the dataset in a new tab.
-Although the data looks like a spreadsheet, we can't click into it to change it - we can only modify the data vy writing code.
+Although the data looks like a spreadsheet, we can't click into it to change it - we can only modify the data by writing code.

 ``` r
 head(iapt)
 View(iapt)
 ```

 To find out a little bit more about the data, we can use `str()`.
-We see the size of the dataset, the column names, and that variables are numeric (`int`) and character (`char`).
+It shows the dimensions of the dataset (number of rows and columns), the column names, and variable classes: that variables are numeric (`int`) and character (`char`).
 It also gives us the first few data values.

 ``` r
 str(iapt)
 ```

-`summary()` will show minimum, maximum and average values of each numeric variables in the dataset, as well as how many missing values `NA's` we have.
+`summary()` will show minimum, maximum and average values of each numeric variables in the dataset, as well as how many missing values `NA's` there are.

 ``` r
 summary(iapt)